 Updating a Translation Memory

-In this chapter you will learn how to add content to a TM.
-While translators work, they typically add translation units to the TM or edit existing ones, e.g. by replacing past translations.
-In addition, updating a TM can also involve adding TM field information (e.g. project id, client) to the translation units.
-The following examples illustrate how to handle these common TM editing scenarios programmatically.
+This chapter explains how to add content to a TM.
+Translators typically add translation units to a TM or edit existing ones by replacing older translations.
+Updating a TM can also include adding field information, such as project IDs or client names, to translation units.
+The following examples show how to handle these common editing tasks programmatically.

 Add a New Class

-Start by adding a new class called TmUpdater
+Start by adding a new class named TmUpdater to your project.

 Add a Translation Unit

-One of the most common use cases is, of course, to add new translation units (TUs) to a TM.
-This usually happens while translators are translating segment by segment.
-For the next step we suppose that you would like to add a simple TU with plain text segments.
-Moreover, we assume that you need to add a picklist field value, i.e. Customer = Microsoft (see Adding TM Fields).
+One of the most common tasks is adding new translation units, or TUs, to a TM.
+This usually happens while translators work segment by segment.
+In this example, add a simple TU with plain-text segments and a picklist field value, Customer = Microsoft (see Adding TM Fields).

 var tmUpdater = new TmUpdater();